Partnerships & LLPs

 At ISOLAS, we have experience in:

 - Drafting partnership agreements, each of which is bespoke and reflects each client’s unique situation

 - The formation and registration of limited partnerships

 - Advising clients in the financial services industry on setting up their collective investment schemes as limited partnerships

 - Advising on the structuring of limited partnerships, for instance on loan arrangements between the limited partnership and the limited partners

 - Advising on corporate governance, insolvency and the use of limited partnerships in securitisation and asset-based lending transactions

 ‘General’ partnerships, sometimes referred to as ‘traditional’ partnerships, are the sort of partnerships envisaged by the Partnership Act 1895.
 Each partner can act on behalf of the partnership in the conduct of its business with binding effect on the other partners, and all partners have unlimited liability for the debts of the partnership.
 A general partnership is not a legal person.

 The concept of a ‘limited partnership’ was introduced by the Limited Partnerships Act 1927 and it allows a person to be a ‘limited partner’, whose liability for the partnership’s debts is limited to his or her capital contribution to the partnership.
 A limited partnership must consist of at least one general partner, whose liability is unlimited, and one limited partner; limited partners must not be involved in the management of the partnership’s business.
-In most other respects limited partnerships are subject to the Partnership Act 1895.
 Unlike general partnerships, limited partnerships have separate legal personality.